Wolf3s/xbmc4xbox-python/python/Doc/library/multiprocessing.rst

    *initializer* is not ``None`` then each worker process will call ``initializer(*initargs)`` when it starts.

-   Note that the methods of the pool object should only be called by the process which created the pool.

-   .. versionadded:: 2.7
+   .. versionadded:: 3.2
       *maxtasksperchild* is the number of tasks a worker process can complete before it will exit and be replaced with a fresh worker process, to enable unused resources to be freed.
-The default *maxtasksperchild* is ``None``, which means worker processes will live as long as the pool.
+The default *maxtasksperchild* is None, which means worker processes will live as long as the pool.

    .. note::